OctopusDeploy/docs/docs/administration/managing-infrastructure/script-console.md

 ---
 title: Script Console
-description: The Script Console allows Octopus administrators to execute scripts and perform adminsitrative tasks on workers and deployment targets as groups or individuals.
+description: The Script Console allows Octopus administrators to execute scripts and perform administrative tasks on workers and deployment targets as groups or individuals.
 position: 600
 ---